owncloud-archive/documentation/developer_manual/app/custom-storage-backend.rst

 A Note on instanceof()
 ~~~~~~~~~~~~~~~~~~~~~~

-Since storage wrappers wrap an existing storage instead of sub-classing it using PHP's internal ``instanceof`` is not possible to determine if the storage is a specific class.
+Since storage wrappers wrap an existing storage instead of sub-classing it, it is not possible to determine if the storage is a specific class using PHP's ``instanceof`` operator.
-Instead you need to call the ``instanceOfStorage`` method on the class with the fully classified class name as argument.
+Instead, you need to call the ``instanceOfStorage()`` method on the class with the fully-qualified class name.

 .. code-block:: php